Designations Congruent with Things: Chapter 22

 “How are you?”
 Newton tries.

-“Yes,” Newton says, with the extreme precision of the overly tired.
+“Yes,” Newton says with the extreme precision of the overly tired.
 “Yes, I am getting that vibe.”

 “Are you?”
 Hermann asks.

-“Well, full-disclosure, I’m actually getting less of an ‘irritated’ vibe.
-It’s more like a justified-rage vibe with some low-blood sugar undertones and some threatening overtones of like, um, a slow-motion nervous breakdown brought on by having to live with me in close quarters, closer quarters, like, the most close quarters for weeks now while I am slightly more than slightly whatever it is that I usually am,” Newton says, devolving into a lexically incomprehensible tangle.
-“I am also getting intensely creeped out at the ratio of actual yelling to anticipated yelling happening right now.
+“Well, full disclosure, I’m getting less of an ‘irritated’ vibe than a ‘justified-rage’ vibe with some low-blood sugar undertones and some threatening overtones of like, um, a slow-motion nervous breakdown brought on by having to live with me in close quarters, closer quarters, like, the most close quarters for weeks now, while I’m slightly more than slightly whatever it is I usually am.”
+Newton devolves into a lexically incomprehensible tangle.
+“I’m also creeped out at the ratio of actual yelling to anticipated yelling happening right now.
 It’s notably low, even by decade-of-mutual-admiration standards.”

-“I think you underestimate how relieved I am that you aren’t dead,” Hermann says, with admirable restraint.
+“I think you underestimate how relieved I am that you aren’t dead,” Hermann says with admirable restraint.

 “Um,” Newton says.
 “Yeah.
 I’m not, though.
 Dead, I mean.”

 “No,” Hermann says.
 “Thank you.
-And, for future reference, please do not give this man coffee.
+And, for future reference, please do NOT give this man coffee.
 Not ever.
 He cannot physiologically or psychologically tolerate it.”

 “Yeah,” Newton replies.
 “I get that face you’re making, dude.
 TMI.”

-“Allow me to apologize on my colleague’s behalf,” Hermann says, through clenched teeth, in Flow’s general direction.
+“Allow me to apologize on my colleague’s behalf,” Hermann says through clenched teeth in Flow’s general direction.

 “Thank you?”
 Flow replies.